Management & Leadership

 Management Scenarios

-During my time as manager, I have developed a set of common management scenarios that provide guidance for the most common situations as a manager.
+As a manager, I have developed a set of common management scenarios that guide me in the most common situations.

 New Manager Information

-When beginning a new position as a manager, there are some common practices that can make the transition easy.
-These include tips to be successful, a 30-60-90-day plan, and tips for building a new team.
+Some standard practices can make the transition to a new manager position easy.
+These include tips for success, an initial onboarding plan, and tips for building a new team.